-Whats in the box to the left?
-Thats a car built by students from the British school of Bucharest, on display at the entrance to their school.
+What's in the box to the left?
+That's a car built by students from the British School of Bucharest.

 What do I need to do this?

-A room you can use as a workshop ~20sqm.
+A room you can use as a workshop ~30sqm/car.

 Hand tools: A rubber mallet, Hacksaws, Wrenches, Allen keys etc.

-An individual that can safely supervise and teach students using the above mentioned tools.
+An individual that can safely supervise and teach students using the tools mentioned above.

 Surely you would need an automotive engineer to teach this right?

 If you have one thats fantastic, however it is not a requirement.
 Project Zephyr comes with a full package of training materials.

 As long as your staff can ensure the students safety in the workshop we provide everything that you need in detailed videos so that you can learn the A-Z on Project Zephyr.